jimsward/books/README.md

 ### About

 A few paragraphs about us.
 Most relevant: "We are a small startup with the goal of producing a complete online accounting package via the MEAN stack."

+### Contact

+A form with name, email, and message fields - all are required - puts the info in our database and sends us an email with the info.

 #### Links: